cuav/doc-flight-controller-pixhack/en/pixhack-v3.md

 #### Built-in IMU temperature automatic compensation system {#Built-in IMU temperature automatic compensation system}

-Pixhack V3 has recently designed a digital temperature control system to keep the sensor in a constant temperature environment for better sensor performance consistency in order to adapt to a more severe low temperature environment.
+Pixhack V3 recently is designed a digital temperature control system to keep the sensor in a constant temperature environment for better sensor performance consistency in order to adapt to a more severe low temperature environment.

 ### Technical specifications {#Technical specifications}